Us v. World Revisited

 Did you know limbic resonance—the capacity to sense and become attuned to each other’s inner states--is present in all mammals?

-Did you know that proximity to the mother is an inborn need for both humans and animals?9
+Did you know that proximity to the mother is an inborn need for all mammals?9

 Did you know “a mammal will risk and sometimes lose its life to protect a child or mate from attack?”10